trilbymedia/grav-plugin-flex-objects/README.md

 * Flex directories support indexes which allow searching objects without loading all of them
 * Efficient caching for indexes, searches, objects and rendered output

 # Limitations and future improvements

 Right now there are a few limitations:

+* Frontend is currently missing routing for the individual pages (you need to do the routing manually by yourself)
 * Administration needs more features like filtering, bulk updates etc
 * It would be nice to have an easy way to display Flex admin in other admin plugins (it is already possible, but not easy)
 * Optional database storage layer would be nice to have